morningspace/lab-hello-git/README.md

 ### Play with Your Git Repository

-Let's play a bit more with your git repository.
+Let's play a bit more with your `hello-git` repository.

 Create `README` as below:
 ```